Haveli Mian Abdul Karim Sethi Sethi Street, Bazar Kalan, Peshawar

 Red Revolution

 Due to the Bolshevik Revolution of 1917 in Russia, most of the business families from this region returned to Peshawar — as the businesses conducted in Russian Roubals during Czar’s reign were demonetized.
-Mian Abdul Karim Sethi also returned to Peshawar in 1924; but the firm quickly adapted by entering into a trade agreement with the new Soviet government utilizing pre-settled payment mode.
-Haji Muhammad Ismail Sethi (brother) managed the office in Mazar-e-Sharif.
+Mian Abdul Karim Sethi also returned to Peshawar in 1924.

 Czar’s Russian Currency